ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2022.md

 - [Native `HTMLElement` for SSR](https://github.com/ProjectEvergreen/greenwood/discussions/548) (drop hard dependency on puppeteer)
 - [Incorporating support for CSS / JSON modules](https://github.com/ProjectEvergreen/greenwood/discussions/606) (import assertions)
 - [Bypassing the server altogether and going straight to the edge](https://github.com/ProjectEvergreen/greenwood/discussions/626)!  (serverless)
-- Helping advance community protocols
+- Continued testing and integration of [community Web Component projects](https://github.com/ProjectEvergreen/greenwood/discussions/523)

 In addition to building up Greenwood, we also hope to keep contributing to great community efforts and conversations around the web platform like the [Web Components Community Group](https://github.com/w3c/webcomponents-cg) are doing, and supporting their initiatives towards pushing web standards forward, as well as helping curate "community" protocols.
 Their [report](https://w3c.github.io/webcomponents-cg/) and presentation at least years TPAC aims to advance specs and standards that are meaningful to all developers and users of the web, and we're here for it!
 The **Lit** team is also working hard on advancing techniques for SSR that naturally we are eager to see gain more traction.
 Topics that we'll have our eye on include:
 - [Declarative Shadow DOM](https://github.com/whatwg/dom/issues/831) (wider implementation)
 - [HTML Modules](https://github.com/WICG/webcomponents/issues/645)
 - [Declarative Custom Elements](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)
+- Helping advance [community protocols](https://github.com/webcomponents-cg/community-protocols) like [HMR](https://github.com/webcomponents-cg/community-protocols/issues/6) and [hydration](https://github.com/webcomponents-cg/community-protocols/issues/16)

 ## In Closing